s-nagaev/chibi/README.md

 ## Features

-*   **Multi-Provider Support:** Interact with models from 7 different providers (see list above).
+*   **Expanded AI Provider Support:** Interact with a wider range of leading LLM and image generation models from various providers, including OpenAI, Google (Gemini), Anthropic, Alibaba, Deepseek, Grok, MoonshotAI, Cloudflare, and custom OpenAI-compatible endpoints.
 *   **Seamless Provider Switching:** Change the underlying LLM provider anytime without losing the current conversation context.
 The history is automatically adapted for the new model.
-*   **Image Generation:** Request images using DALL-E (OpenAI), Gemini (Google), or Grok (xAI) directly within the chat.
+*   **Advanced Tooling & Recursive Delegation:** The bot leverages an enhanced suite of built-in tools for tasks like file system operations (with `FILESYSTEM_ACCESS` setting), terminal command execution (with LLM-moderated access), web searching, and more.
+Recursive delegation allows sub-agents to handle complex, multi-step tasks efficiently, significantly reducing token usage.
+*   **Initial Voice Interaction:** Engage with the bot using voice messages and receive audio responses.
+This is an initial implementation with ongoing development planned for richer voice capabilities.
+*   **Configurable Image Generation:** Request images with `Nano Banana`, `Imagen`, `Wan/Qwen`, `DALL-E` or `Grok`, with enhanced control over quality, size, aspect ratio, and quantity per request.
 *   **Context Management:**
     *   Automatic conversation summarization (optional) to save tokens on long conversations by replacing older parts of the history with a summary.
     *   Manual context reset (`/reset` command) to start fresh and save tokens.
-*   **Enhanced LLM Capabilities with Tools:** The bot can leverage integrated tools (when using compatible LLMs like GPT-4/Gemini).
-*   **Flexible Session Storage:** Store conversation history locally (requires mounting a volume for persistence), in Redis, or simply keep it in memory (lost on restart).
+*   **Flexible Session Storage:** Store conversation history locally (requires mounting a volume for persistence), in Redis, or DynamoDB, or simply keep it in memory (lost on restart).
-*   **Optional "Public Mode":** Run the bot without a master API key.
+*   **Optional "Public Mode":** Run the bot without master API keys.
 Each user will be prompted to provide their own key via private message to the bot.
-*   **User and Group Whitelists:** Restrict bot access to specific users or chat groups.
+*   **Granular Access Control:** Restrict bot access to specific users or chat groups, whitelist allowed models, and control image generation limits for certain users.
+*   **Dynamic Proxy Support:** Configure HTTP/SOCKS proxies for AI provider API requests and heartbeat pings, separate from the Telegram proxy.
+*   **Health Monitoring (Heartbeat):** The bot can periodically ping a configured URL (e.g., a healthchecks.io endpoint) to signal its operational status, allowing external systems to monitor its health and availability.
-*   **Easy Deployment with Docker:** Pre-configured Docker image ready to run with minimal setup.
+*   **Easy Deployment with Docker:** Pre-configured Docker images (including experimental ARMv7 support) ready to run with minimal setup.
 Public mode works out-of-the-box without needing API keys in the environment variables.
-*   **Optional Health Monitoring (Heartbeat):** The bot can periodically ping a configured URL (e.g., a healthchecks.io endpoint) to signal its operational status, allowing external systems to monitor its health and availability.
 *   **Low Resource Usage:** Runs efficiently even on low-spec hardware like a Raspberry Pi 4.
 *   **Asynchronous:** Fast, non-blocking performance.
-*   **Configurable:** Extensive options via environment variables.
+*   **Highly Configurable:** Extensive options via environment variables for fine-grained control over bot behavior.
 *   **MIT Licensed:** Open source and free to use.

 ## System Requirements